-If you invest in our securities shares, your interest will be diluted immediately to the extent of the difference between the public offering price per ordinary share included in the units and the pro forma as adjusted net tangible book value per ordinary share after this offering.
-At June 30, 2021, we had a net tangible book value deficit of \$3,248,000 corresponding to a net tangible book value deficit of \$0.35 per ordinary share.
-Net tangible book value per ordinary share represents the amount of our total tangible assets less our total liabilities, divided by 9,157,324, the total number of ordinary shares outstanding at June 30, 2021.
+If you invest in our Ordinary Shares, your interest will be diluted immediately to the extent of the difference between the assumed public offering price per Ordinary Share you will pay in this offering and the pro forma as adjusted net tangible book value per Ordinary Share after this offering.
+At June 30, 2021, we had net tangible book value of \$6,334,000 corresponding to a net tangible book value of \$30.4 per Ordinary Share.
+Net tangible book value per Ordinary Share represents the amount of our total tangible assets less our total liabilities, divided by 208,121 the total number of Ordinary Shares outstanding at June 30, 2021.